-Duddon Iron Furnace was built in 1736 and is a fine example of historic industry in the area.
-Close to but well hidden from the road, this impressive old furnace site is well worth a visit.
+Duddon Iron Furnace operated from 1736 to 1867 and is a fine example of historic industry in the area.
+Close to, but well hidden from the road, this impressive old furnace site is well worth a visit.
 The site is only a few metres along the track from the road and is free entry with apparently no visiting restrictions.
 A plaque by the entrance gate tells you more about the site which claims to be ‘one of the most impressive charcoal fired blast furnaces in Britain’.
 The buildings are still in relatively good condition and you are free to wonder around at your leisure.
 Free parking but no facilities.

 Turn around to retrace your steps back over the narrow bridge at the traffic lights.
 Immediately after the bridge take the left hand turn to Ulpha.
-This is now the Duddon Valley road which is quite narrow and winding but provides some fabulous views up the valley.
-After approx 2 miles, the road opens up and drops down towards the river.
-There are a number of layby parking areas where access to the river can be gained.
+This is now the Duddon Valley road which is quite narrow and winding but very scenic.
+Initially, there is a short steep climb but as the road levels out there are wonderful views of surrounding craggy hills, covered in either bracken or trees.
+After approx 1.5 miles, cross a cattle grid and enter an open section which starts descending towards the river.
+Soon, the road meets the river and there are a number of layby parking areas where access to the river can be gained.

 Duddon Valley access area